-CAE Reading and Use of English Test 2 Triathlons are 13 but boring.
-Combining swimming, cycling and running in one phothey offer huge variety within a single racing framework.
-In Britain, the sport is growing by 10 'People are moving away 14 just running, and are looking for new challenges,' say event director for the London Triathlon.
-Triathlons are a 15 deal more interesting to can vary training to fit busy lifestyles, swimming in your lunch break and 16 on. percent a year. s Nick Rusling, CAE Reading and Use of English Part 3 For questions 17-24 , read the text below.
-Use the word given in capitals at the end of some of the word that fits in the gap in the same line.
-There is an example at the beginning (0) . ne lines to form a Write your answers IN CAPITAL LETTERS on the separate answer sheet.
-Example: (0) WINNER Restaurant of the Year One more chance!
-That's all we're giving you to tell us about your favourite restaurant and boost its chances of becoming the 0 of our Restaurant of the Year competition.
-This is the last time the official 17 form will appear in the paper and next Thursday is the final date for 18 of completed forms.
-Over the past few weeks we have been swamped by a paper mountain as 19 across the city jot down the compelling reasons why they believe their 20 restaurant should definitely win our hotly 21 competition.
-Once the 22 has passed, our judges will sit down and count all the forms.
+For questions 17-24, read the text below.
+Use the word given in capitals at the end of some of the lines to form a word that fits in the gap in the same line.
+There is an example at the beginning (0).

+Write your answers IN CAPITAL LETTERS on the separate answer sheet.

+Example: (0) WINNER

+Restaurant of the Year

+One more chance!
+That's all we're giving you to tell us about your favourite 0 WIN restaurant and boost its chances of becoming the 0 of our Restaurant of 17 NOMINATE the Year competition.
+This is the last time the official 17 form will appear 18 RECEIVE in the paper and next Thursday is the final date for 18 of completed 19 DINE forms.
+20 CHOOSE 21 CONTEST Over the past few weeks we have been swamped by a paper mountain as 22 DEAD 19 across the city jot down the compelling reasons why they believe their 23 ANNOUNCE 20 restaurant should definitely win our hotly 21 competition.
+24 PRESTIGE Once the 22 has passed, our judges will sit down and count all the forms.
 The three restaurants which receive the most votes will then be visited by the judges.
-These visits will of course be 23 , so the restaurants themselves will not know that the judges are there.
+These visits will of course be 23, so the restaurants themselves will not know that the judges are there.
 After their visits, the judges will make their final decision over who wins the 24 title 'Restaurant of the Year'.

-0 WIN 17 NOMINATE 18 RECEIVE 19 DINE 20 CHOOSE 21 CONTEST 22 DEAD 23 ANNOUNCE 24 PRESTIGE CAE Reading and Use of English Part 4 For questions 25-30, complete the second sentence so that it has a similar meaning to the first so word given.
+For questions 25-30, complete the second sentence so that it has a similar meaning to the first sentence, using the word given.
 Do not change the word given.
-You must use between three and six words, including Here is an example (0).
-O I didn't know the way there, so I got lost.
-GET Not there, I got lost.
+You must use between three and six words, including the word given.
+Here is an example (0).